lithops-cloud/lithops/config/compute/docker.md

 # Lithops on Docker

-Cloudbutton toolkit with *Docker* as compute backend.
-Cloudbutton can run functions inside a dokcer container either in the localhost or in a remote host.
+Lithops with *Docker* as compute backend.
+Lithops can run functions inside a dokcer container either in the localhost or in a remote host.
 Currently, IBM Cloud Functions and Knative containers are compatible with this mode of execution.

 ### Installation